The incentive program’s goals

 - Appendix B - Innovation Labs Incentive Program – Environmental and Sustainability Sectors in collaboration with the Ministry of Environmental Protection and the Ministry of Economy

-- Leading corporations that would like to submit proposals for the "Licensing route" would be able to apply once the Call for Proposals will be published
+- Leading corporations that would like to submit proposals for the "Licensing route" should apply to the relevant Call for Proposals (see section Open Calls For Proposals below)

-- Please click here to read more information about the new programs - Only the Hebrew version will be considered legally final and binding.
+Please click here to read more information about the new programs - Only the Hebrew version will be considered legally final and binding.

 Labs - Submission per Call for Proposals